samdeoxys/Fun-Homework/README.md

 The code is designed to run in MATLAB R2018a.
 Cannot run in a version earlier than R2014b because of the `histcounts` function.
 ## How to use
-Download all the files, make sure they are in the MATLAB path, and run `hw3.m`.
+Download and unzip all the files, make sure they are in the MATLAB path, and run `hw3.m`.